Relaxing Through Meditation

 Techniques for managing stress by inducing the relaxation response have been developed in many cultures over the centuries.
 One such technique is yoga, described in Chapter 5.
 Another technique that has become popular in the United States is meditation.

 At its most basic level, meditation, or self-reflective thought, involves quieting or emptying the mind to achieve deep relaxation.
 Some practitioners of meditation view it on a deeper level as a means of focusing concentration, increasing self-awareness, and bringing enlightenment to their lives.
-Meditation has been integrated into the practices of several religions Buddhism, Hinduism, Confucianism, Taoism but it is not a religion itself, nor does its practice require any special knowledge, belief, or background.

 Photo Gallery of Relaxing Through Meditation

 Click to on Photo for Next Relaxing Through Meditation Images